GorgeAntwan/trivia_api/backend/README.md

 `````````
 GET '/questions?page=1'
-- Fetches all Questions and questions,
+-Fetches all Questions and questions,
 including pagination (every 10 questions). and return a list of questions,
 number of total questions, current category, categories.
 pairs.
 {
     "categories": {
         "1": "Science",
         "2": "Art",